apollopower/apollopower.github.io/_posts/2023-11-23-raycasting.markdown

 ---
 layout: post
 title:  "Raycasting"
-date:   2023-11-23 18:32:30 -0800
+date:   2025-01-30 18:32:30 -0800
 categories: games
 ---
-Hello!
-I'll be posting my first real article soon.
-It will be on raycasting and Wolfenstein 3D.
+This is a brief TDB post until I migrate all of my previous writings.